anonymous-author-repo/LLM-powered-APR-Robustness/README.md

 * QuixBugs

 ## Models:
-we choose four recent LLMs: Mistral Large, LLaMA3-70B, LLaMA3-8B, and CodeGemma-7B.
+We choose four recent LLMs: Mistral Large, LLaMA3-70B, LLaMA3-8B, and CodeGemma-7B.
 The parameter settings and prompt templates for all LLMs reviewed are fixed the same, as follows:
 * temperature=0
 * top_p=0.8
 * max_tokens=1024